 Textual Bodies, Embodied Texts, and Archive Fever

 In the world of BR2049, the physical embodiment of texts matters, and printed books highlight the affinity between mortal bodies and texts.
 The film’s fascination with printed matter echoes our contemporary interest in “vintage” material culture, an archival response to the anxieties of accelerating disembodiment in the information age.
 Awash in digital distractions and virtual relations nearly as strange as those between K and his holographic girlfriend, we seem to crave a return to embodied experience and the comfort of more familiar media objects.
-Hayles argues that the dominance of informatics leads to the “systematic devaluation of materiality and embodiment” (Hayles 48; emphasis in the original).
+Hayles argues that the dominance of informatics leads to the “systematic devaluation of materiality and embodiment” (48; emphasis in the original).
 What we see dramatized in BR2049, however, is just the opposite: a re-investment in singular embodiment which is coded as vulnerable resistance to informatic power.
 There is a deep affinity between books and bodies, as Hayles argues:

-“The entanglement of signal and materiality in bodies and books confers on them a parallel doubleness.
+The entanglement of signal and materiality in bodies and books confers on them a parallel doubleness.
 As we have seen, the human body is understood in molecular biology simultaneously as an expression of genetic information and as a physical structure.
 Similarly, the literary corpus is at once a physical object and a space of representation, a body and a message.
-Because they have bodies, books and humans have something to lose if they are regarded solely as informational patterns, namely the resistant materiality that has traditionally marked the durable inscription of books no less than it has marked our experiences of living as embodied creatures.”
-(Hayles 29)
+Because they have bodies, books and humans have something to lose if they are regarded solely as informational patterns, namely the resistant materiality that has traditionally marked the durable inscription of books no less than it has marked our experiences of living as embodied creatures. ( 29)

 The physical book of Pale Fire is embedded in a wider pattern of texts inscribed upon a variety of material substrates—other printed books, a replicant’s eyeball, an engraved tree, Rachael’s skeleton, a crystal data sphere, old orphanage record-books with pages torn out, a wooden horse, genomic codes, and brain-based memories both human and artificial.
 Texts are figured as bodies, and bodies as texts.
 Bodies can be reduced to information, stored, retrieved, copied; and they can also be “erased,” as Lt.
-Joshi instructs K to do with the replicant child (Villeneuve 2017).
+Joshi instructs K to do with the replicant child.
 Bodies can be (re)produced from archival data, and bodies are themselves archivable, but they remain subject to entropy.
 As Hayles further argues,

-“Information, like humanity, cannot exist apart from the embodiment that brings it into being as a material entity in the world; and embodiment is always instantiated, local, and specific.
+Information, like humanity, cannot exist apart from the embodiment that brings it into being as a material entity in the world; and embodiment is always instantiated, local, and specific.
 Embodiment can be destroyed, but it cannot be replicated.
-Once the specific form constituting it is gone, no amount of massaging data will bring it back.”
-(Hayles 49)
+Once the specific form constituting it is gone, no amount of massaging data will bring it back.
+(49)

-In Do Androids Dream of Electric Sheep?, Philip K. Dick invents the term “kipple” for the detritus, dust, and abandoned junk that accumulates in all corners of the forsaken earth: “Kipple is useless objects, like junk mail or match folders after you use the last match or gum wrappers or yesterday’s homeopape.
-When nobody’s around, kipple reproduces itself” (Dick 61).
-Hayles glosses this as “entropic decay” (Hayles 174).
+In Do Androids Dream of Electric Sheep? (date), Philip K. Dick invents the term “kipple” for the detritus, dust, and abandoned junk that accumulates in all corners of the forsaken earth: “Kipple is useless objects, like junk mail or match folders after you use the last match or gum wrappers or yesterday’s homeopape.
+When nobody’s around, kipple reproduces itself” (61).
+Hayles glosses this concept as “entropic decay” (174).
 Archival desire is premised on the entropic force of forgetting, a kind of “radical finitude” (Derrida 19).
 Books resist entropy because of their durable bodies, outliving generations of individual readers, but they are still subject to decay.
 The best resistance to the kipple-ization of literature is its active circulation through embodied practices of reading and interpretation: a kind of archival relay.